Choose Your Plan

 - Send us a check or money order by mail (Custom Monthly payments must be received by the 15th of the month).
 Make checks payable to GET and include your account number in the memo line.

 - We will send you a book with coupons to include with each payment.
-You can also download a payment coupon to include with your payment.
+You can also download a Payment Coupon from our forms page to include with your payment.

 *You must hold your units for at least two calendar years (and Custom Monthly Plans must be paid in full) before you can use them.
 The unit price contains a premium over current tuition so you should plan to hold your units for at least six years before use in order to realize financial gain.